 - What light engine moves will occur

-Loco Ops is optimized for Precision Scheduled Railroading (PSR) and is a part of the Biarri Rail integrated set of planning tools.
+Loco Ops is optimized for Precision Scheduled Railroading (PSR) and is a part of the Navis Rail integrated set of planning tools.
 This means that other planning information, such as network, traffic and train data is shared with the Loco Ops module.
-Additionally, Biarri Rail works with our clients to build the data interfaces for railroad data inputs (such as real-time locomotive and train positions) and outputs to the railroad’s train management system.
+Additionally, Navis Rail works with our clients to build the data interfaces for railroad data inputs (such as real-time locomotive and train positions) and outputs to the railroad’s train management system.

 Navis Rail Loco Ops can also be used to optimize: